 According to SCE, about one quarter of their customers never exceed tier 1 for the length of their billing cycle.

 Time-of-Use Rate Schedules

 SCE offers various TOU rate schedules that offer off-peak savings.
 These types of schedules may reduce your total energy charges if you use most of your energy during the off-peak hours of 6 p.m. through 10 a.m. weekdays or on weekends.
 The schedules also vary between summer and winter.
 In this example, the summer has three time periods with different rates, off-peak, mid-peak, and on-peak, whereas the winter schedule has two rate periods, off-peak and mid-peak.

 If you have solar energy, time-of-use pricing could benefit you because you will be producing most of your solar electricity at exactly the time when electricity is at its most expensive.

-Your first step if you are considering solar energy for your home, should be a test drive with Sunmetrix GO – by doing so, you’ll be able to see how much solar electricity you can produce and how it compares to the amount of electricity you use and when you use it.
+Your first step if you are considering solar energy for your home should be Sunmetrix Discover so you can see how much solar electricity you can produce where you live.